tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 2.md

 Let's create our first page.
 Go over to the `/pages` directory, right click and create a new file.
 You can name this file anything, but if you want to follow along, I will be naming it `movie.tsx`.

 As I've said before, NextJS pages are just React components underneath.
-Here, we just need to export a component, but it's very important to export it as default, otherwise NextJS will not recognize is it properly.
+Here, we just need to export a component, but it's very important to export it as default, otherwise NextJS will not recognize it properly.
 So, let's do just that.

 ```movie.tsx
 export default function Movie() {